 How does Brain Retraining Work?

 By learning to actively direct our thoughts, feelings and behaviours in a specific way, and to calm and better regulate our nervous systems, we can begin to change the dominant pathways that are operating in our brains.
-Since the brain is the control center for optimal health, this affects the experiences we are having in our bodies.
+Since the brain is the control center for optimal health, this affects the experiences we are having in our bodies, including our nervous and immune systems.
 That is not to say that your symptoms are all in your head.
 They are not.
 They are a very real experience.
 And, the way that our bodies are responding are a direct result of the way the brain and nervous system are firing.
 This is the root cause of chronic health issues.

 Which Brain Retraining Program Should I Use?

 Brain Retraining has become quite popular in recent times and there are many programs from which to choose.
-I recommend the Gupta Program, as it has been around for over 20 years now, it takes a holistic approach that targets both the brain and nervous system, it is constantly evolving, and there is scientific evidence to back it up.
+I recommend the Gupta Program, as it is the first limbic retraining program created (over 25 years ago now) and it is more comprehensive than many (including DNRS).
+It takes a holistic approach to healing, targeting both the brain and the nervous system, and improving overall resilience.
+The program includes webinars to refine your understanding and offers daily Guptacise to help keep you on track and accountable.
+It is constantly evolving, and there is scientific evidence to back it up.
+Most recently a study with Long Covid patients yielded very positive results.

 Joe Dispenza's approach, although different from the Gupta Program, is also very effective.
 He has written several books (I highly recommend reading "Breaking the Habit of Being Yourself") and he has a lot of empirical evidence to support his approach to helping people heal.
 Many of the healing stories from participants in his program sound like miracles.
 This is what happens when we learn to harness and actively direct our brains and bodies in a way that support the return to optimal health.

-It is highly recommended to work with a coach when implementing any brain retraining program.
+It is highly recommended to work with a coach when using any brain retraining program.
 Coaches can help you effectively implement the tools and overcome barriers that may be slowing your progress.
 Most programs have coaches or mentors associated with them.
 I am familiar with many of the brain retraining processes and I work from a holistic, strengths based perspective to support people in improving their health and quality of life.
+For more information about coaching with me, please visit my coaching page.